-TORONTO-Once again, Canada ranks among the world's most economically free countries, ranking seventh overall according to the Fraser Institute's annual Economic Freedom of the World report, released today at an international event in Brussels.
+TORONTO-Hong Kong is once again the most economically free jurisdiction in the world, according to the Fraser Institute's annual Economic Freedom of the World report, released today at an international event in Brussels.

-The report measures the economic freedom (levels of personal choice, ability to enter markets, security of privately owned property, rule of law, etc.) by analyzing the policies and institutions of 151 countries and Hong Kong.
+The report measures the economic freedom (levels of personal choice, ability to enter markets, security of privately owned property, rule of law, etc.) by analysing the policies and institutions of 151 countries and Hong Kong.

 "The link between economic freedom and prosperity is undeniable.
-Countries like Canada offer the highest quality of life and personal freedom while the lowest-ranked countries are usually burdened by oppressive regimes that limit the freedom and opportunity of their citizens," said Fred McMahon, Dr. Michael A. Walker Research Chair in Economic Freedom with the Fraser Institute.
+The most economically free countries offer the highest quality of life and personal freedoms while the lowest-ranked countries, are usually burdened by oppressive regimes that limit the freedom and opportunity of their citizens," said Fred McMahon, Dr. Michael A. Walker Research Chair in Economic Freedom with the Fraser Institute.